 1. Review and reflect on the Impact Areas and define the impact targets as specifically as possible, utilizing available literature and analyses, and the expert knowledge of partners to help appreciate the context, needs, and opportunities in the relevant geographic areas;

-2. Specify highest-level outcomes, identifying which actors will need to take what actions for the impact targets to be realized (Note: These correspond to the Action Area outcomes in the Action Area ToCs).
+2. Specify highest-level outcomes, identifying which actors will need to take what actions for the impact targets to be realized (Note: These correspond to the Action Area (AA) outcomes in the AA ToCs).
 Outcomes at this level may not be realized within the timeframe of the Initiative, and the Initiative will not be accountable for them in the current phase.
-Nevertheless, the Action Area outcomes are part of the causal logic and, if they are well specified, it helps analyze and identify the necessary antecedent outcomes.
+Nevertheless, the AA outcomes are part of the causal logic and, if they are well specified, it helps analyze and identify the necessary antecedent outcomes.

-3. After reviewing and refining impacts and Action Area outcomes, shift the focus to activities and outputs to produce a provisional list of the main products and services that the Initiative will deliver.
+3. After reviewing and refining impacts and AA outcomes, shift the focus to activities and outputs to produce a provisional list of the main products and services that the Initiative will deliver.
 Research questions and the methods used to answer those questions should be clearly specified, but it is important to think beyond scientific and technical outputs and consider what partners will be involved and how they will be engaged.

-4. The model is now populated at either end, with a provisional set of outputs and with Action Area outcomes and impacts identified.
+4. The model is now populated at either end, with a provisional set of outputs and with AA outcomes and impacts identified.
 It is now necessary to identify the outcomes that are expected to result when partners and other system actors are informed, enabled, supported, encouraged, or otherwise influenced by the Initiative’s outputs to take actions that they would not otherwise have taken.
 These outcomes should be specified by actor or actor group (depending on the level of the ToC, with more specificity at lower levels) with actions defined in absolute terms if possible.
 For example, an outcome such as “20% of seed sold by private seed companies in countries x, y and z is of new varieties from CGIAR/NARS network” provides clearer guidance, and is more easily evaluated, than “More seed companies in target countries access and distribute new varieties from CGIAR/NARS network”.

 6. Analyze and document the theoretical and contextual assumptions underlying each of the main causal relationships to explain how and why each result is expected to be realized.
 Why should actor X be expected to use or be influenced by an output or set of outputs generated by the Initiative?
 Why should the resulting actions of Actor X and Actor Y lead to actions by Actor Z and why should that contribute to the high-level outcomes and/or impacts targeted by the Initiative?

-7. Review, revise and refine the ToC model to ensure that the main actors and activities are identified (including other Work Packages/Initiatives), that the causal logic underlying each step is sound, and that the whole program logic is sound and adequate to contribute effectively to the main outcomes and impacts.
+7. Review, revise and refine the ToC model to ensure that the main actors and activities are identified (including other WPs/Initiatives), that the causal logic underlying each step is sound, and that the whole program logic is sound and adequate to contribute effectively to the main outcomes and impacts.

 8. Identify End-of-Initiative (EoI) outcomes.
 These are the highest-level outcomes in the model that are ambitious but could reasonably be realized within the time and resources available to the Initiative.